-B. Pasture, Rangeland, Forage with the More Than One Intended Use
+B. Pasture, Rangeland, Forage with the More Than One Intended Use or Irrigation Practice

-For noncontiguous acreage in a grid, the insured must establish a point of reference, by intended use, within the acreage boundaries.
+For noncontiguous acreage in a grid, the insured must establish a point of reference, by intended use and irrigation practice; where applicable, within the acreage boundaries.

-The following is an example of noncontiguous acreage located in one field with some of the acreage having an intended use of grazing and the remaining acreage having an intended use of having.
-Two points of reference are required, one for the acres intended for grazing and one for the acres intended for having.
+The following is an example of noncontiguous acreage located in one field with some of the acreage having an intended use of grazing and the remaining acreage having an intended use of haying.
+Two points of reference are required, one for the acres intended for grazing and one for the acres intended for haying.
 The red "+" represents the point of reference.